NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 | 1931 | (log2(80)-log2(21)) days / (1929-1870) years = 0.03270527 log2(days)/year           | log2(21)-log2(8) days = 1.39 log2(days)                                 | (1.392317 log(days) - (1931 - 1929) years * 0.03270527 log(days)/year / 0.03270527 log2(days)/year = 40.5 years                                                                   |
 | 1961 | (log2(94) - log2(45)log2(hours) / (1957- 1949) years = 0.132842 log2(hours) / year  | log2(32 hours and 49 minutes) - log2(108 minutes) = 4.18836 log2(hours) | ( 4.18836 log2(hours) - 0.132842 log2(hours) / year *(1961-1957) years ) / 27.52888 log2(hours) / year ~ 27.5 years                                                               |

-It's interesting to see that according to the first measure, *the first cosmonaut wasn't really a discontinuity* (a deviation of 1 year from the predicted value).
-After Gagarin, one might think that it's not possible to reduce the time any further.
-Note, however, that sending a digital copy of a human through the internet might count.
-Also note that your definitions get in the way.

-It's also interesting to consider that today, a packet might take less than half a second to circumnavigate the Earth (perhaps [180-400 miliseconds](https://serverfault.com/questions/143804/network-latency-how-long-does-it-take-for-a-packet-to-travel-halfway-around-t), according to a source from 2010).
-Another discontinuity to investigate might be the time needed to send a message through the Atlantic.

 ### Sources:

 [Wikipedia: List of circumnavigations](https://en.wikipedia.org/wiki/List_of_circumnavigations)